Dreycey/testingTOOLS/krakenuniq_markdown.md

 <li>Author: Dreycey Albin</li>
 <li>Date: 05/13/2019</li>
 <li>Updates:</li>
 <li>KrakenUniq is a software for taxonomic classification.
 It decreases false positives by making sure reads are dispersed over the entire genome of the bacteria being classified.
-It does so by estimating the cardinality of a unique kmer set using a hyperloglog algorithm (HLL).</li>
+It does so by estimating the cardinality of a unique kmer set using a hyperloglog algorithm (HLL).
+Should be noted that the databases can be built using krakenuniq or using a standard kraken 1.0 database.
+There is also the flexibility to build a custom database.</li>
 <li>documentation (website): <a href="https://github.com/fbreitwieser/krakenuniq">https://github.com/fbreitwieser/krakenuniq</a></li>
 <li>documentation (publication): <a href="https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1568-0">https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1568-0</a></li>
 <li>documentation (website-manual): <a href="https://github.com/fbreitwieser/krakenuniq/blob/master/MANUAL.md">KrakenUniq MANUAL</a></li>